Panasonic gives Technics a new spin but no sign of coveted turntables

 After Panasonic pulled the plug on production in 2010, citing changes in the audio market, the price of second-hand models shot up.
 Now, with few DJs prepared to part with the deck, they go for up to $5,000 on online auction sites, almost ten times the original retail price.

-Although Panasonic says it has no plans to put the turntables back into production, Abadie said he recognised that many fans of Technics still feel strongly about the older devices.
+Although Panasonic says it has no plans to put the turntables back into production, Abadie said he recognized that many fans of Technics still feel strongly about the older devices.

 "Everyday I find top customers, important people, saying, 'I am still using Technics equipment.
 It is still working fine'.
 I get a lot of questions like that.
 It shows the attention is back on hi-fi audio."